loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Scheme.typ

 #figure(caption: [Compilation scheme for the positive fragment of #ln], positive_compilation_scheme) <compscheme_positive>
 #figure(caption: [Compilation scheme for the negative fragment of #ln], negative_compilation_scheme) <compscheme_negative>

-The astute reader might observe that matching positive and negative fragments "cancel" each other out.
-Linearity enforces that a positive fragment that creates a value, must be matched with a negative fragment at some point, which consumes said value.
+// The astute reader might observe that matching positive and negative
+// fragments "cancel" each other out.
+Linearity enforces that a positive fragment
+// that creates a value,
+// must be matched with a negative fragment at some point, which consumes said value.

-=== Lambda Compilation <lambdaLifting>
+// === Lambda Compilation <lambdaLifting>
-Lambdas are still in the language even in the the last step before compilation, as shown in the positive fragments.
+// Lambdas are still in the language even in the the last step before compilation,
+// as shown in the positive fragments.
+//

-A common tactic when compiling lambdas is to use a process such as lambda lifting #todo[source] or closure conversion#todo[source].
+// A common tactic when compiling lambdas is to use a process such as
+// lambda lifting #t odo[source] or closure conversion #t odo[source].
-As can be seen in the tables above lambdas are still part of the language in the compilation scheme at this late stage.
+// As can be seen in the tables above lambdas are still
+// part of the language in the compilation scheme at this late stage.
-Commonly lambdas are removed entirely in earlier steps of the compilation process of a language, but in #ln we remove them at almost the last step; when compiling to x86-64.
+// Commonly lambdas are removqed entirely in earlier steps of the compilation process
+// of a language, but in #ln
+// we removqe them at almost the last step; when compiling to x86-64.
-The method used is very close in principle to lambda lifting, in that lambdas are lifted to the top, but unlike lambda lifting or closure conversion, the function are never modified.
+// The method used is very close in principle to
+// lambda lifting, in that lambdas are lifted to the top,
+// but unlike lambda lifting or closure conversion, the function are never modified.
-The parameters are not touched, unlike in the two other methods, where free variables are added as parameters or in an enviornment parameter.
+// The parameters are not touched, unlike in the two other methods, where
+// free variables are added as parameters or in an enviornment parameter.
-Free variables in #ln are instead pushed to appropiate stacks so that they can be popped when needed.
+// Free variables in #ln are instead pushed to appropiate stacks so that they
+// can be popped when needed.
+//

-In the expressions where these lambdas occur, the lambda is simply pushed to the stack, which can be seen in its positive fragment, which can then be destroyed the negative call fragment.
+// In the expressions where these lambdas occur, the lambda is simply pushed
+// to the stack, which can be seen in its positive fragment,
+// which can then be destroyed the negative call fragment.
+//